 The recovery of the back surgery commences long before you find yourself in the recovery room.
 If you’ve done each and everything you can prior and post-surgery, then your recovery time should be speedy.

-Follow these steps to make sure your body as well as environment is ready to help you cure.
+Follow these steps to make sure your body, as well as your environment, is ready to help you cure.

 The correct nutrients improve your immune system as well as increase the speed of the healing process.

 - Consuming foods high in antioxidants and rich in protein assists your body to mend muscle and protect from infection.

 - Stay away from sugary foods as well as processed carbohydrates as they raise inflammation.

 - Be hydrated by consuming plenty of water.